psychemedia/middle-english-romances/sir-orfeo.md

 In the orchard to the quen hye come,
 And her vp in her armes nome.
 And brought hir to bed attelaft,
-And held hir there fine faft ;
+And held hir there fine faft;
 Ac euer fche held in o cri,
 And wold vp and owy.
 When Orfeo herd that tiding,
-Neuer him nas wers for no thing ;
+Neuer him nas wers for no thing;
 He come with knightes tene,
 To chaumber right bifor the quene.
-And biheld and feyd with grete pite :
+And biheld and feyd with grete pite:
 O lef liif, what is te,
 That euer gete haft ben fo ftille,
-And now gredeft wonder fchille ;
+And now gredeft wonder fchille;
 Thi bodi, that was fo white y core,
 With thine nailes is al to tore,
-Alias ! thi rode that was fo red,
+Alias! thi rode that was fo red,
-Is al wan as thou were ded ;
+Is al wan as thou were ded;
 And alfo thine fingres fmale,
-Beth al blodi and al pale ;
+Beth al blodi and al pale;
-Alias ! thi louefum eyghen to
+Alias! thi louefum eyghen to
-Loketh fo man doth on his fo ;
+Loketh fo man doth on his fo;
 A dame, Ich bifeche merci,
 Lete ben al this reweful cri,
 And tel me what the is, and hou.
-And what thing may the help now ?
+And what thing may the help now?
 Tho lay fche ftille attelaft,
 And gan to wepe fwithe faft,
 And feyd thus the king to,
-Alias ! mi lord, fir Orfeo,
+Alias! mi lord, fir Orfeo,
 Seththen we first to gider were,
 Ones wroth neuer we nere,
 Bot euer Ich haue y loued the,
 As mi liif, and so thou me,
 Ac now we mot delen ato.
 Do thi beft, for Y mot go.
-Allas ! quath he, forlorn Ich am,
+Allas! quath he, forlorn Ich am,
-Whider wiltow go and to wham ?
+Whider wiltow go and to wham?
 Whider thou goft Ichil with the.
 And whider Y go thou fchalt with me.
 Nay, nay, fir, that nought nis,
-Ichil the telle al how it is :
+Ichil the telle al how it is:
 As Ich lay this vnder tide,
 And flepe vnder our orchard fide,
 Ther come to me to fair knightes
 Wele y armed al to rightes.
 And bad me comen an heighing,
-And fpeke with her lord the king ;
+And fpeke with her lord the king;
 And Ich anfwerd at wordes bold,
-Y durft nought, no Y nold :
+Y durft nought, no Y nold:
 Thai priked oghain as thai might driue,
 Tho com her king alfo bliue,
 With an hundred knightes and mo,
-And damiffels an hundred al fo ;
+And damiffels an hundred al fo;
 Al on fnowe white ftedes,
 As white as milke were her wedes,
 Y no feighe neuer gete bifore
-So fair creatours y core !
+So fair creatours y core!
 The king hadde a croun on hed.
 It nas of filuer, no of gold red,
-Ac it was of a precious fton ;
+Ac it was of a precious fton;
-As bright as the fonne it fchon :
+As bright as the fonne it fchon:
 And as fon as he to me cam,
 Wold Ich, nold Ich, he me nam.
 And made me with him ride,
 Opon a palfray bi his fide,
 And brought me to his pallays,
-Wele atird in ich ways ;
+Wele atird in ich ways;
 And fchewed me caftels and tours,
-Riuers, foreftes, frith with flours ;
+Riuers, foreftes, frith with flours;
 And his riche ftedes ichon,
 And feththen me brought oghain hom,
 In to our owhen orchard,
-And faid to me after ward :
+And faid to me after ward:
-Loke dame ! to morwe thatow be
+Loke dame! to morwe thatow be
-Right here vnder this ympe tre ;
+Right here vnder this ympe tre;
 And than thou fchalt with ous go,
 And liue with ous euer mo,
 And gif thou makeft ous y let,